dwindsor/bpf-self-sabotage/README.md

 int bpf(int cmd, union bpf_attr *attr, unsigned int size);
 ```

- When a user wants to load an eBPF program, they provide a pointer to an array of `union bpf_insn`, which contains the intructions for the eBPF virtual machine to execute.
+ When a user wants to load an eBPF program, they provide a pointer to a `union bpf_insn`, which contains the intructions for the eBPF virtual machine to execute.

 ### The Role of `union bpf_attr`